Prag8855/aab/frontend/content/guides/moving-out.md

 ### Send a termination letter

-Your notice period starts when your landlord receives your [termination letter](/glossary/Kündigungsschreiben).[^30]
+Your [notice period](/glossary/Kündigungsfrist) starts when your landlord receives your [termination letter](/glossary/Kündigungsschreiben), not when you send it.[^30]

 {% include '_blocks/leaseTerminationLetter.html' %}

-Your termination letter must include...
+Your termination letter must have...

-- A clear move-out date
+- [ ] A clear move-out date
-- The signatures of all tenants
+- [ ] The signatures of every tenant on the lease

-It can also include...
+It can also have...

-- Your future address
+- [ ] Your contact information
-- Your bank details
+- [ ] Your bank details (to return your [deposit](/glossary/Kaution))
-- Your contact information
+- [ ] Your future address
-- A request for confirmation[^1]
+- [ ] A request for confirmation[^1]

-You must print, sign and mail the letter.
-An email, a text message or a fax is not enough.[^3]
+Sign the letter and mail it.
+An email, a text message or a fax is not enough.[^3] Use [registered mail](/glossary/Einschreibebrief).
+Mailbox delivery (*Einschreiben Einwurf*) is faster, but delivery with signature (*Einschreiben mit Rückschein*) is a stronger guarantee of delivery.[^36]

-Send the letter by [registered mail](/glossary/Einschreibebrief) with inbox delivery (*Einwurf-Einschreiben*).[^36] It guarantees that your landlord received the letter.

 **[How to mail a letter ➞](/guides/mail-a-letter)**

+You can also deliver the letter in person.
+It's the fastest option.
+If you put the letter in your landlord's mailbox, keep a proof of it.
+Take a photo or bring a witness.[^28]

 ## Let people visit your apartment